Frequently Asked Questions

 Back to Top

-What are the awards?
+What are the series awards?
 What do you win?

 Back to Top

-The awards are presented after the end of the season at the End-of-Season Celebration, an event hosted by the WCC Committee.
-Runners who participate in at least 3 races, along with their families or guests, are invited to the awards presentation event that includes a free luncheon.
-(See the 2003, 2004, 2005, 2006, 2007, 2008, 2009, and 2010 Wayne County Challenge End-of-Season Celebration awards presentations.)
+The awards are presented at the End-of-Season Celebration, an event hosted (usually in January) by the WCC Committee.
+Runners who participate in at least 5 races are invited to the celebration.
+(See past Wayne County Challenge End-of-Season Celebration awards presentations on our results page.)

 Back to Top

-If I have a question/dispute about my WCC points, how do I get it resolved?
+How do I resolve a question/dispute about my WCC points?
 Who do I contact?

 You should start by contacting the director of the race in which your dispute originates.
 Race directors can be contacted by e-mail or by phone.
-E-mail addresses and phone numbers for race directors may be found on the Schedule page.
-Or you may contact the WCC Committee Chairman, Michael King, by e-mail.
+E-mail addresses and phone numbers for race directors may be found on the Directors page.

 Back to Top